 There are some possible side effects from the rabies vaccine, although none of our dogs have ever suffered from any of them.
 The most common are:

-For that reason, many vets suggest you wait at the surgery with your pet for an hour or so after the inoculation has been given.
+For that reason, most vets will suggest you wait at the surgery with your pet for an hour or so after the inoculation has been given, even if it's a booster.

 If there are any signs that your pet dog or cat has reacted badly to the rabies vaccine, on no account should it be given again.
 The result could be fatal.